vladkinoman/just-my-notes/books/best-computer-science-books.md

 > "good" does not mean the most popular book, but it has a good rating among a small number of reviews (<100 on GoodReads).
 >
 > ~~Book~~ - I finished reading this book.
+>
+> "found this one on my GoogleDrive" - old book, perhaps, I used it in the university.

 > [Conclusion](#Conclusion) ← this is your bro :)